openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

      linux10 192.168.1.10
      linux20 192.168.1.20

-With a â€˜for loopâ€™ it is very simple and fast.
+With a ‘for loop’ it is very simple and fast.
 We are going to cat the file so that we
         know what server to access.
 We are also going to use awk so that we get the ip from the second coloumn.
-To get the information we will need to pipe â€˜ | â€œ the loop into the awk command to get it, because we are run commands to get the information for the loop we will need to use ` ` in order to run the statement.
+To get the information we will need to pipe ‘ | “ the loop into the awk command to get it, because we are run commands to get the information for the loop we will need to use ` ` in order to run the statement.